Arginine amino acid supplement dosage, benefit, side effects

 Clin Physiology Funct Imaging.
 2008.

 Therefore, 11 females took daily 18 g L-arginine hydrochloride (equivalent of 14 g L-arginine) over 6 months) and were compared to a placebo group.
-The women were analysed for biomechanical parameters (MIGF, maximal isometric grip force; PJF, peak jump force; PJP, peak jump power) and for the cross-sectional muscle area (MA) and fat area (FA) at forearm and leg (calf) measured by peripheral quantitative computed tomography.
+The women were analysed for biomechanical parameters (MIGF, maximal isometric grip force; PJF, peak jump force; PJP, peak jump power) and for the cross-sectional muscle area (MA) and fat area (FA) at forearm and leg (calf).
 Supplemented females had a significant increase of PJF/kg in comparison with the control group.
 PJP/kg, MIGF, MA and FA were not significantly influenced by the administration.
 In conclusion, the administration of L-arginine increased maximal force in mechanographic analyses and may prevent a decline of muscle force in postmenopausal women.

 Comment: Creatine supplements are probably more effective than arginine supplements for this purpose.